 If you open your Futures account with the code ”10indirim”, you will pay 10% less trading fees.
 Also, if you keep Binance Coin (BNB) in your Futures wallet to pay fees in BNB, the trading fee rate will drop by an extra 10%.

 Binance Futures funding rate calculation

 In addition to trading fees, users who have long or short positions also pay or receive funding every 8 hours.
 Funding is directly exchanged between users, so it does not involve any fee paid to Binance.
 Funding rates are calculated every 8 hours and can be positive or negative.

 If funding rate is positive, users who have long positions pay funding and those who have short positions receive funding, and if funding rate is negative, the opposite happens.
 You can see your funding transactions under ”transaction history”.

-You should take funding rates into consideration if you will open a large position and the market is steady.
+You should especially take Binance funding rates into consideration if you will open a large position and the market is steady.

 Let’s say you want to open a long position with 50x leverage and your margin is 1000 USDT.
 Then, your order size will be 50,000 USDT.

 If you make limit orders instead of market, you can calculate the fee you will pay by 50,000×100/0.02 (assuming your monthly trading volume is below 250 BTC & 50 BNB), which will be 10 USDT.